 - Microsoft Office

 Note: Students have free access to Microsoft Office products through Office 365.
-The School of Engineering & Applied Science no longer provides on the hub access.
+The McKelvey School of Engineering no longer provides on the hub access.
 If you are looking for a copy of Microsoft Windows Operating System, you may purchase it from the WashU Campus Store, the Microsoft Store or another retailer.

 Engineering students can install MATLAB programs on their personally-owned computers.
 Engineering IT will be sending out more information, including the required activation key, at the beginning of the semester.
 For more details, see the Quick Start Guide.